 They kicked off with two core beers, a Pale Lager created in a subtle Germanic style, and a Draught Ale inspired by the beers made by European microbreweries that were designed to be drunk fresh within a few kilometres of the brewery.
 The latter – which uses all Australian ingredients and is the best example yet of the qualities of the Galaxy hop – proved so popular when a few kegs were sent further afield that it had to be packaged too to meet drinkers' demands.
 As a result, at the end of 2010 it was renamed Pacific Ale given it had left its draught roots well behind.
 Occasional limited releases, such as the Stone Beer made using hot stones in an ancient technique, an unfiltered kellerbier and beers made with non-beer industry collaborators under The Mash Collective banner have followed, along with Jasper, a red ale available year round..

-Such has been the success of the Pacific Ale that they reached a point where it was physically impossible to fit any more fermenters into their Byron Bay home - or work any more hours in the day.
-So in the first half of 2014 a second, larger site was opened in Murwillumbah to help meet the insatiable demand for Pacific Ale.
-Having committed to never outsourcing any of their beer production, they had been forced to keep the major retail chains begging for beer they couldn't supply but now, with the second brewery handling Pacific, and the original brewery pretty much everything else, the drought is just about over.
+Such has been the phenomenal success of the Pacific Ale that they reached a point where it was physically impossible to fit any more fermenters into their Byron Bay home – or work any more hours in the day.
+So, in the first half of 2014 a second, larger site was opened in Murwillumbah to help meet the insatiable demand for Pacific Ale at which they keep adding more breweries and tanks.